-The attached analysis provides information on which employee jobs have been supported by the Wage Subsidy August 2021 for applications approved up to 10 September 2021.
+The attached analysis provides information on which employee jobs have been supported by the Wage Subsidy August 2021 for applications approved up to 17 September 2021.
 Applications for Wage Subsidy August 2021 #1 opened 20 August and closed 2 September.
-Applications for Wage Subsidy August 2021 #2 opened 3 September and will close on 16 September
+Applications for Wage Subsidy August 2021 #2 opened 3 September and closes on 16 September.
+Applications for Wage Subsidy August 2021 #3 opened 17 September and will close on 30 September.